The history of Yoast

 The future of Yoast?

 It is hard to predict the future.
-Google changes regularly, and Yoast’ll change accordingly.
+Google changes regularly, and Yoast will change accordingly.
 It’s hard to see what will be next.
 There are lots of plans, though!

-We want to grow our Yoast Academy.
-And, we want to teach people about SEO and get people to perform SEO holistically.
+We always strive to come up with new creative solutions.
+Yoast Academy will keep improving our existing courses and were working on new ones as well.
+We’re also working on extending our portfolio with broader courses – not just SEO – for people wanting to create websites.
 We want people to focus on producing quality content, quality web design, and quality coding.
 We want to improve even more websites, and we want to make SEO easier for everyone.